NHACP-IF/NHACP-specification/nhacp-specification.md

 mode.
 Thus, the values O_RDONLY, O_RDWR, and O_RDWP are part of an enumeration and are mutually-exclusive with one another.

-Note that O_EXCL has no effect if O_CREAT is not specified in the request.
+If O_EXCL is specified and the O_CREAT flag is not specified, then the O_EXCL flag MUST be ignored.

+If O_TRUNC is specified and the storage object is opened with read-only access, then the O_TRUNC flag MUST be ignored.

 If a read-only storage object is opened with O_RDWR, then the network adapter MUST return an ERROR response with the error code EACCES.